-6 Discussion
+6 DISCUSSION

-We introduced Generative Neuro-Symbolic (GNS) Modeling, a framework for learning flexible, taskgeneral conceptual representations.
-GNS provides a formula for incorporating causality and compositionality into a generative model of concepts while allowing for expressive distributions that can learn from and generate raw data.
-We demonstrated our framework on the Omniglot concept learning challenge, showing that a model with these ingredients can learn to successfully perform a variety of unique inductive tasks.
-Some of our evaluations were qualitative, and in future work, we seek to quantify these results using Visual Turing Tests [24].
+We introduced a new generative neuro-symbolic (GNS) model for learning flexible, task-general representations of character concepts.
+We demonstrated GNS on the Omniglot challenge, showing that it performs a variety of inductive tasks in ways difficult to distinguish from human behavior.

+Some evaluations were still qualitative, and future work will further quantify these results using Visual Turing Tests [29].

-Whereas many machine learning algorithms emphasize breadth of data domains, isolating just a single task across datasets, we have focused our efforts in this paper on a single dataset, emphasizing depth of the representation learned.
-Human concept learning is distinguished for having both a breadth and depth of applications [26], and ultimately, we would like to capture both of these unique qualities.
-We have designed our GNS framework based on general principles of visual concepts-namely, that concepts are composed of reusable parts and locations-and in future work, we'd like to test this framework in other domains.
-As in the human mind, machine learning practitioners have far more prior knowledge about some domains vs. others.
-Handwritten characters is a domain with strong priors [1, 28, 20], implemented directly in the human mind and body.
+Whereas many machine learning algorithms emphasize breadth of data domains, isolating just a single task across datasets, we have focused our efforts in this paper on a single domain, emphasizing depth of the representation learned.
+Human concept learning is distinguished for having both a breadth and depth of applications [37, 31], and ultimately, we would like to capture both of these unique qualities.
+We see our character model as belonging to a broader class of generative neuro-symbolic (GNS) models for capturing the data generation process.
+We have designed our model based on general principles of visual concepts-namely, that concepts are composed of reusable parts and locations-and we describe how it generalizes to 3D object concepts in Appendix E. As in the human mind, machine learning practitioners have far more prior knowledge about some domains vs. others.
+Handwritten characters is a domain with strong priors [1, 33, 23], implemented directly in the human mind and body.
 For concepts like these with more explicit causal knowledge, it is beneficial to include priors about how causal generative factors translate into observations, as endowed to our character model through its symbolic rendering engine.
 For other types of concepts where these processes are less clear, it may be appropriate to use more generic neural networks that generate concepts and parts directly as raw stimuli, using less symbolic machinery and prior knowledge.
-We anticipate that GNS can model concepts in both types of domains, although further experiments are necessary to confirm this hypothesis.
+We anticipate that GNS can flexibly model concepts in both types of domains, although further experiments are needed to demonstrate this.

 Our current token model for character concepts is much too simple, and we acknowledge a few important shortcomings.
-First, as shown in Appendix Fig. A9, there are a number of scenarios in which the parses from a training character cannot adequately refit to a new example of the same character without a token model that allows for changes to discrete variables.
+First, as shown in Appendix Fig. A10, there are a number of scenarios in which the parses from a training character cannot adequately refit to a new example of the same character without a token model that allows for changes to discrete variables.
 By incorporating this allowance in future work, we hope to capture more knowledge in this domain and further improve performance.
-Furthermore, although our vision for GNS is to represent both concepts and background knowledge with neural networks, the program for individual concepts expressed through our current token model uses simple parametric distributions.
+Furthermore, although our vision for GNS is to represent both concepts and background knowledge with neuro-symbolic components, the current token-level model uses only simple parametric distributions.
 In future work, we hope to incorporate token-level models that use neural network sub-routines, as in the type-level model presented here.